-*For administrative information and details about attending graduate school at UMD, including credit hour rates, please visit the Office of Extended Studies website.
+*Please visit the Office of Extended Studies website for administrative information and details about attending graduate school at UMD, including credit hour rates.
 Program-specific information for APAN can be found here.

-*The University also offers a lot of career development resources through the UMD Career Center.
+*The University offers many career development resources through the UMD Career Center.
 There is also a searchable database of internship and job openings at Careers4Terps.

 *Some students may also be eligible for a financial aid package.
 Interested applicants should consult The Office of Financial Aid.